catfoolyou/Block-Bypass/shimboot.md

 If you can now access unblocked websites, congratulations!
 You have finished.

-Writeup made with ❤️ by @ka-studios
+Writeup made with ❤️ by @truekas